msalemor/app-services-networking/README.md

 - Enable identity
 - Enable encryption at rest
 - Enable caching
-- For ASE, be careful not to block certain ports which are required for the service to operate correctly
+- For ASE, be careful not to block certain ports (via NSGs) which are required for the service to operate correctly
 - Enable logging and monitoring

 ## Desings in order or improved security